y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 # Make Setup With InnoSetup

-- Place "CustomDuke", "Ultimate Duke Nukem 3D Custom.exe" and "ReadMe.txt" (in "MakeSetup" folder) in a zip with the name "Ultimate Duke Nukem 3D Custom.zip"
+- Place "CustomDuke" and "ReadMe.txt" (in "MakeSetup" folder) in a zip with the name "Ultimate Duke Nukem 3D Custom.zip"

-- Place the zip in the “MakeSetup” folder
+- Place "Ultimate Duke Nukem 3D Custom.exe" in "MakeSetup" folder with "Ultimate Duke Nukem 3D Custom.zip"

 - Run the "udnc.iss" file with InnoSetup